South Asia scholarships

 Disaster risk management

-- Rural basic education, early childhood, primary and secondary education, disability education, English language training
+- Early childhood, primary and secondary education, disability education, English language training

 - Education administration, education management and leadership, education planning and curriculum development, assessment and evaluation, education planning, education research, special education, teacher training and upskilling